Battle of Ayohuma: Background

-After the rout of the United Provinces' army at Vilcapugio on 1 October 1813, Belgrano established his headquarters at Macha.
+After the rout of the United Provinces' army at Vilcapugio on 1 October 1813, Belgrano established his headquarters at Santiago de Macha.
 There he reorganized his forces, obtaining help from Francisco Ocampo (then President of Charcas), and from other provinces of Upper Peru (Cochabamba, Santa Cruz de la Sierra, and Chayanta).
 At the end of October 1813, the Army of the North included around 3,400 men, of which barely 1,000 were veterans, the rest being recruits or men drafted from the native population after the initial defeat.
 An important fraction of the patriot army, under the command of General Díaz Vélez had remained isolated at Potosí in the aftermath of Vilcapugio, but was able to reunite with Belgrano after a small action at Tambo Nuevo relieved them from the pressure of the royalist army.

 Despite their recent victory, Pezuela's troops were short of horses, mules and supplies.
 They had sought refuge on the Condo-Condo heights, where, being surrounded by hostile populations and still recovering from the casualties suffered at Vilcapugio, they could not readily take the offensive against the Army of the North.
 However, on 29 October, Pezuela's army left their camp in Condo-Condo in order to attack the patriots before they could obtain further reinforcements.
 On 12 November, they arrived at Toquirí, a mountain dominating the small plain of Ayohuma, half a league from the village of the same name.

 In the meantime, at his headquarters just two leagues away from Toquirí, on 8 November, Belgrano had discussed his plans with his officials.
 The majority of them wanted to withdraw to Potosí, but the general convinced his officers to fight.
-That night the army left Macha, reaching Ayohuma on the morning of the next day.
+That night the army left Macha, reaching Ayohuma during the next morning.